Administration manager jailed six weeks for maid abuse

-From punching her to throwing household items at the maid, administration manager Toh Ah Hoon subjected the Indonesian to physical abuse for seemingly trivial reasons.
+From punching her to throwing household items at her, adminis-tration manager Toh Ah Hoon subjected the Indonesian maid to physical abuse for seemingly trivial reasons.

-On Thursday (March 21), Toh, 53, was sentenced to six weeks' jail after pleading guilty to one count of assaulting the maid.
+Toh, 53, was yesterday sentenced to six weeks' jail after pleading guilty to one count of assault.

 Two other similar charges were considered during sentencing.
 Toh was also ordered to pay the maid $3,500 as compensation.

-Ms Tri, 35, started working at Toh's Jalan Damai flat near Bedok Reservoir Road on Feb 1, 2018.
+Ms Tri, 35, started working at Toh's Jalan Damai flat, near Bedok Reservoir Road, on Feb 1 last year.

 The maid, who is no longer in Singapore, took instructions from Toh in a mixture of English and Malay as she was not fluent in English, the court heard.